 In the third case (minimizing the absolute Euclidean distance), the equations you need to solve to find the minimum will be nonlinear, and you will discover that there are two critical points.
 Only one is the minimum; what line does the other critical point correspond to?
+Why must it be there?
+(You may also get a line with a huge slope and intercept- this is due to rounding errors).

 You might find it helpful to use plot3d to draw a picture of the surface that you are finding the minimum of.
 You should, of course, also plot the 3 lines you find along with the data points on the same graph.